 that are free offerings through RCC's COLLEGE NOW program, taught by approved high school teachers who meet certain qualifications.

 High school students who have exhausted the free COLLEGE NOW offerings at their high school are encouraged to think about taking a traditional RCC class at an RCC campus or online (from RCC faculty).
-These courses are called Extended Options courses.
-Personal costs for this vary; check with your high school's RCC liaison regarding costs and arrangements.
+These courses are called Early College courses and are discounted/billed to your school district (if your school agrees).
+Personal costs for this vary; check with your high school's RCC liaison regarding costs and school funding.
+Some schools may ask students to reimburse them fully or partially.